 We believe most people want to live in peace and harmony with each other.
-Most people believe hate crime targeted at people because of their disability, faith or beliefs, gender identity, race or sexual orientation, or any other protected characteristic is repugnant.
+Most people believe hate crime targeted at people because of their disability, faith or beliefs, transgender identity, race or sexual orientation, or any other protected characteristic is repugnant.

-We say focus on local hate crime issues because hate crime manifests itself differently around the UK.
-We want people to tackle all forms of hate crime during the national week and beyond.
+Whilst we focus on one of the recognised hate crime strands each year, we encourage communities to work together to tackle local issues because hate crime manifests itself differently around the UK.
+We want all forms of hate crime to be tackled during the national week and beyond.

 1. Sign up to our national hate crime mailing list.